 Removing its standard “Pro” designation, Wacom introduced the Cintiq 16 as a more entry-level tablet designed to tempt photo editors who may not have taken the plunge on a tablet before.
 Though the price is still arguably a little steep, being many orders of magnitude more expensive than something like the Huion H430p, the Wacom Cintiq 16 is still a great entry-level buy and is perfect for a Lightroom workflow.
 It has Full HD LCD display is a pleasure to work on, allow you to directly work on the area of the image you are looking it – and this synergizes well with the included Pro Pen 2 stylus.
 Bear in mind that the 72% color gamut is lower than that of higher-end models, and while this shouldn’t be a problem for most straightforward photo edits, you may notice a very slight difference in how the image looks from tablet to computer screen if you’re using a high-end monitor.

 This is one of the most affordable pro-spec tablets Wacom has ever introduced.
-The smaller brother to the Intuos Pro Medium in our #1 spot, the Intuos Pro Small makes it easier than ever to take your editing on the go.
-Packaged with the Wacom Creative Pen for highly-sensitive editing, the Intuous Pro Small provides a working area of 157.48 x 98.43 m, which is smaller than most of the others in this guide, but still more than enough to make adjustments to your images.
-It's also equipped with the useful customisable ExpressKeys and Touch Ring, allowing you to make the editing experience your own and get the tablet working exactly how you want it to.
+The baby brother to the Intuos Pro Large, the Intuos Pro Small makes it easier than ever to take your editing on the go.
+Packaged with the Wacom Creative Pen for highly-sensitive editing, the Intuos Pro Small provides a working area of 157.48 x 98.43mm (6.3x3.9 inches), which is smaller than most of the others in this guide, but still more than enough to make adjustments to your images.
+It's also equipped with the useful customizable ExpressKeys and Touch Ring, allowing you to make the editing experience your own and get the tablet working exactly how you want it to.

 A very good “cover-all-bases” tablet, the XP-Pen Artist 15.6 pen display gives you all you really need to start editing your images, at a great price to boot.
 It doesn’t quite have that tactile Wacom feel when you’re drawing on it, for photo adjustments and edits it does the job admirably.
 The ultra-sensitive stylus has 8,192 levels of sensitivity, and the eminently portable design of the tablet itself means it’s easy to pack up and take anywhere with you for editing on the go.
 For a terrific balance between pricing and features, XP-Pen’s tablet is tough to beat.